Internship Policy of the African Commission on Human and Peoples' Rights

 Termination of internship

-Upon the successful completion of the internship, a certificate will be issued to the intern by the Secretary of the Commission.
+Upon the successful completion of the internship, a Letter of Recommendation will be issued to the intern by the Secretary of the Commission.